Tiling dense hypergraphs: Ordered graphs -- Proofs

 We first handle the case where $F$ is an ordered cone and $r=\chi^<(F)-1$.
-So there is an interval $(r+2)$-colouring of $F$ with colour classes $V_1,\dots,V_{r+2}$ such that $V_i$ is a singleton class, and there is no edge between $i$ and $V_j$ in $F$.
-Hence we can define $\phi$ by sending the vertices of $V_k$ to $k$ for each $k \in [r+2]$.
+So there is an interval $(r+2)$-colouring of $F$ with colour classes $V_1,\dots,V_{r+2}$ such that $V_i$ is a singleton class, and there is no edge between $V_i$ and $V_j$ in $F$.
+Hence we can define $\phi$ by sending the vertices of~$V_k$ to $k$ for each $k \in [r+2]$.

 Now suppose that $r=\chi^<(F)$.
 In this case, we actually do not use the vertex $j$.
 Without loss of generality, we may therefore assume that $j=r+2$.
-By assumption, $F$ has an interval $(r+1)$-colouring with colour classes $V_1,\dots,V_{r+1}$, where $V_i$ is empty.
+By the definition of $r$, the graph $F$ has an interval $(r+1)$-colouring with colour classes $V_1,\dots,V_{r+1}$, where $V_i$ is empty.
 We obtain a new interval colouring by taking one vertex from $V_{i+1}$ (or $V_{i-1}$ if $i=r+1$) and adding it to $V_i$.
 Hence we can define $\phi$ by sending the vertices of $V_k$ to $k$ for each~$k \in [r+1]$. \end{proof}